-Our Company and the Selling Shareholders have entered into an Underwriting Agreement with the Underwriters for the Equity Shares proposed to be offered through the Offer.
-Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters is several and are subject to certain conditions to closing, as specified therein.
+After the determination of the Offer Price and allocation of Equity Shares but prior to the filing of the Prospectus with the RoC, our Company and the Selling Shareholders will enter into an Underwriting Agreement with the Underwriters for the Equity Shares proposed to be offered through the Offer.
+Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters will be several and will be subject to certain conditions to closing, as specified therein.

-The Underwriting Agreement is dated September 6, 2021.
+The Underwriting Agreement is dated [•].
 The Underwriters have indicated their intention to underwrite the following number of Equity Shares: